logicalperson0/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 3. The file -strcmp is a function that compares two strings.
 Till it finds the 1st different char between them and returns

 the difference between the char ascii

+4. The file rev_array is a function that reverses the content of an array of integers